paulelliott/fabrication-site/views/_content.markdown

       profession { %w(Butcher Baker Candlestick\ Maker).sample }
     end

-You can also access the current state of the object being generated with each attribute.
-Note that attributes are processed in order of declaration, so only fields above the current one will be available.
+Attributes are processed in order of declaration and fields above the current one are available via a block parameter.

     Fabricator(:person) do
       name { Faker::Name.name }
-      email { |person| "#{person.name.parameterize}@example.com" }
+      email { |attrs| "#{attrs[:name].parameterize}@example.com" }
     end

 You can also reference fields whose names are reserved words with the block variable.